-When 'Resources Controlled By' is set to 'Manual' you can individually configure the IRQ & DMA channel settings.
+CMOS Setup Utility - PnP/PCI Configuration When 'Resources Controlled By' is set to 'Manual' you can individually configure the IRQ & DMA channel settings.
 The individual defaults are for PnP cards and will still use all the items listed to automatically assign resources as needed.
 If you are installing a 'legacy' ISA card that requires manual configuration, you can manually assign the required resources as needed.
-Legacy cards, by definition, are not PnP compliant and must be manually configured if they require an IRQ or DMA channel.
-See the expansion card manual for specifics.
-When an item in the list is configured this way, it is no longer part of the pool of automatically configurable resources.
-For this reason, don't configure ISA cards this way unless they are Legacy cards.
+See the next page for an example.